 As you age, it is not uncommon for cataracts to develop, especially as you enter your fifties and sixties.
 Because this condition can severely impair your vision and even lead to blindness, it’s important to seek treatment as soon as possible.
 The skilled ophthalmologists and caring staff at Seeta Eye Centers can give your case the personal, individualized attention and treatment such procedures require.

-To find out more about Seeta Eye Centers cataract treatment options, call 845-443-4998 today.
+To find out more about the cataract treatment options at Seeta Eye Centers, call 845-454-1025 today.
 Our Poughkeepsie eye doctors can answer all of your cataract questions, and we offer both traditional and laser cataract surgery to patients throughout the Hudson Valley region.

 Find out more about Cataracts and Cataract Surgery: